Centigrade/ngtx/docs/declarative-api/predicates/index.md

 ## List of all built-in Predicates

 A predicate is a function that executes an operation on a given target.
 A test case can contain an arbitrary number of predicates that will be executed in the order they appear.
 The following list shows an overview on all built-in predicates.
-Please note that you can also write your own predicates, if there is a use case that is not covered by the built-in predicates.
+Please note that you can also [write your own predicates][extensionfns], if there is a use case that is not covered by the built-in predicates.

 > ### [attributes]
 >